kyljgr/shippy/README.md

 **Rules**
 * Each player places 5 different 'boats' on their grid using coordinates on a 10 by 10 grid ordered from A-J and 1-10. `A2` or `j10` for example.
+* The 5 boats avaliable to be placed are of lengths 2, 3, 3, 4, and 5.
+See the description of the place command for how to place and orient these ships.
 * Then, each player will take turns "shooting" at their opponent's board, with the goal of hitting a coordinate containing one of their ships.
 * A player "shoots" by naming a coordinate they would like to target.
 * If that coordinate contains a ship, both players will be notified that it was hit, and it will be marked on both boards.